Jury Deliberations Begin For Men Accused of Gang Shootings, Assaults in Indio

-Jury deliberations began Monday in the trial of two suspected gang members charged in a string of shootings and assaults in Indio.
+Jurors will hold a second day of deliberations Tuesday in the trial of two suspected gang members charged in a string of shootings and assaults in Indio.

 Christian Yanez, 23, and Joel Vargas III, 24, allegedly targeted and attacked several male victims, including some juveniles, to advance the reputation of their criminal street gang in three separate crimes that occurred in a one-week period in January 2018.